tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.41
+ * bug fix: NCubeManager's constants were inadvertently made private when it was converted from Java to Groovy.
+They are now public.
 * 3.4.40
  * Added getMap() API that takes an output Map and default value.
 * 3.4.39